jhalterman/jhalterman.github.io/_posts/2016-07-31-multi-threaded-testing.md

 ---
 layout: post
-title:  A guide to testing multi-threaded and asynchronous code
+title:  Testing Multi-Threaded and Asynchronous Code
-date:   2016-07-30
+date:   2016-07-31
 ---

 If you've been writing code long enough, or maybe even if you haven't, chances are you've hit on a scenario where you want to test some multi-threaded code.
 The conventional wisdom is that threads and tests should not mix.
-Usually this works out fine because the thing that you really want to test just happens to run inside of a multi-threaded system, such as an [Akka] actor or a [Netty] ChannelHandler, and can be tested individually without the use of threads.
+Usually this works out fine because the thing that you really want to test just happens to run inside of a multi-threaded system and can be tested individually without the use of threads.
 But what if you can't separate things out, or moreover, what if threading is the point of the code you're testing?

 I'm here to tell you that while threads in tests might not be the norm, they are ok.
-The software police will not arrest you for firing up a thread in a unit test, but how to actually go about testing multi-threaded code is another matter.
+The software police will not arrest you for firing up a thread in a unit test, though how to actually go about testing multi-threaded code is another matter.
+Some excellent asynchronous technologies like Akka and Vert.x provide [test][akka-testing] [kits][vertx-testing] to ease the burden.
+But outside of these, testing multi-threaded code usually requires a different approach than a typical synchronous unit test.

-While many excellent libraries like Akka and Vert.x provide [test][akka-testing] [kits][vertx-testing] specifically tailored to those technologies, testing something more general such as a multi-threaded data structure requires something different.
-A good place to start in learning about multi-threaded testing is to take a look at the [JSR-166 test kit][jsr-166-testing].
-The JSR-166 specification brought us the many excellent concurrency utilities found in the [`java.util.concurrent`][java-util-concurrent] package.
-Reading through the unit tests for these utilities, a picture emerges of how to go about testing threaded code.

-## Go parallel
+## Go Parallel

 The first step is to kick off whatever threaded action you wish to test the outcome of.
 For example, let's use a hypothetical API to register a message handler against a message bus, and publish a message on the bus which will be delivered asynchronously, in a separate thread, to our handler: